dhaine/2014-11-06-fmv/novice/epi/01-data-structures.md

 Other times you might want factors to be ordered (or ranked).
 Example: `low`, `medium`, `high`.

-Underlying it's represented by numbers 1, 2, 3.
+Underlying it is represented by numbers 1, 2, 3.

 They are better than using simple integer labels because factors are what are called self describing. `male` and `female` is more descriptive than `1`s and